 Another interesting thing to know is the integrations of Wink 2.
 In case you’re interested in the full list, make sure to visit Wink’s website.
 What makes Wink 2 even more attractive is that it’s voice-control enabled.
 If you own an Amazon Echo, you can use it to give commands.

 The third-party integrations of Wink 2 make the smart hub outstanding.
 For instance, pairing Nest Cam, thermostats, garage door openers and window shades is a simple process, and you can do it with a few button presses.

 The major flaw of Wink 2 is related to its robot and rules.
 As Wink explained, the purpose of those rules is creating scenes like this: If Nest Cam Outdoor detects activity, Schlage Sense will automatically lock itself.

 Unfortunately, we had trouble creating similar scenes since Wink 2 continually returned internal errors.
-We reached out to Wink’s support team and they explained it was a problem that needs to solved as soon as possible.
+We reached out to Wink’s support team, and they explained it was a problem that needs to solved as soon as possible.

 But don’t think that Wink 2 is the only hub that has problems with connectivity.
-Other top-notch smart hubs have similar issues and every other company is trying to solve the problems related to this case.
+Other top-notch smart hubs have similar issues, and every other company is trying to solve the problems related to this case.

-The fact that Wink 2 can be paired with Amazon Alexa, the voice-control features makes it quite attractive and desirable.
+The fact that Wink 2 can integrate with Amazon Alexa, the voice-control features makes it quite attractive and desirable.
 But we found that Wink has problems following the commands we gave through the voice controller.
 For example, when we told the Wink hub to set my Ecobee4’s temperature to 60 degrees, sometimes it didn’t obey the command (maybe it didn’t understand what I was saying).